baichuan-inc/Baichuan-7B/README_EN.md

    2. Adaptive setting of bucket size based on the number of cards to improve bandwidth utilization.
    3. Tuning the trigger timing of communication primitives based on the model and the cluster environment, thereby overlapping computation and communication.

-By using these optimization techniques, we achieved a throughput of 182 Tflops for the 7B model on thousand A800 GPUs, with a peak GPU computing power utilization rate of up to 58.3%.
+By using these optimization techniques, we achieved a throughput of 182 TFLOPS for the 7B model on thousand A800 GPUs, with a peak GPU computing power utilization rate of up to 58.3%.

 The final loss of the model is shown below：
 <p align="center">